alexdepalex/k8s-from-scratch-meetup/slides.md

 !SLIDE
 **Follow along**<br/>

 Today we'll be doing a follow along style presentation.
-All commands shown in these slides will be executed on the projector and the output will be shown <br /> You can execute the commands at the same time on your own laptop or try them at your own pace at a later time.
+All commands shown in these slides will be executed on the projector and the output will be shown <br /> <br /> You can execute the commands at the same time on your own laptop or try them at your own pace at a later time.

 !SUB
 *First start the box*<br/>